melezhik/outhentix/README.md

 # Comments, blank lines and text blocks

-Comments and blank lines don't impact verification process but one could use them to improve code readability.
+Comments and blank lines don't impact verification process but you may use them for the sake of DSL code readability.

 # Comments

-Comment lines start with \`#' symbol, comments chunks are ignored by parser.
+Comment lines start with \`#' symbol, comments are ignored by parser.

 DSL code: